farnoosh27/LeetCode-Solutions/217_Contains_Duplicate/solutions.md

 Output: true

 ## Solution
-This is a beginner question, and has a lot of solutions:
+Here is the link to the NeetCode solution: https://www.youtube.com/watch?v=3OamzN90kPg This is a beginner question, and has a lot of solutions:

 1) brute force solution would exist, which requires O(n*n) time complexity and O(1) space complexity.